ArmandMichaud/Extract-text-from-DOI/README.md

 ### GIT

-You must have git to download all the files
+You must have git to clone all the files

 ### Python